If you’ve never heard of Peshwari Naan before, don’t worry. I hadn’t either for a VERY long time.

 - The dried fruit are optional.
 Many people don’t tend to like raisins in their food – if so, you can serve them on the side so those who would like to have them can do so.
 That’s what I’ve done in the images shown

-- You can garnish these with icing sugar, chopped nuts, whipped cream – you can really get creative!
+- You can garnish these with icing sugar, chopped nuts, more coconut – you can really get creative!

 Enjoy, with love x

 - 1 packed yeast

 - 1tbsp any neutral oil (e.g. sunflower oil) OR 1tbsp coconut oil

 - 600-700g plain flour

 - 0.5 cup nuts (70g), finely chopped (not salted)